-1932 Jean Bart's melodrama The Man Who Reclaimed His Head opens on Broadway at the Broadhurst Theatre for a 28 performance run.
-Claude Rains, Stuart Casey, and Jean Arthur star in the play about a brilliant but hideously deformed man who is driven to madness when he finds out his employer is having an affair with his wife.
+1932 Jean Bart's melodrama The Man Who Reclaimed His Head opens on Broadway at the Broadhurst Theatre for a 28-performance run.
+Claude Rains, Stuart Casey, and Jean Arthur star in the play about a brilliant but deformed man who is driven to madness when he finds out his employer is having an affair with his wife.

-1953 Legendary flop musical Carnival in Flanders opens at the New Century Theatre.
-Despite a score by Jimmy Van Heusen and Johnny Burke, a book by Preston Sturges, and a famous leading man in the person of John Raitt, the show ekes out a 6-performance run.
+1953 Legendary short-lived musical Carnival in Flanders opens at the New Century Theatre.
+Despite a score by Jimmy Van Heusen and Johnny Burke, a book by Preston Sturges, and a famous leading man in the person of John Raitt, the show only has a six-performance run.
 Notably, leading lady Dolores Gray wins the 1954 Tony Award for Best Actress in a Musical, the briefest run to be so honored.

 1975 Jazz titans Frank Sinatra, Ella Fitzgerald, and Count Basie make their Broadway debuts in The Concert at the Uris Theatre.
 The sold-out two week engagement features Sinatra and Fitzgerald singing against the backdrop of Basie's 18-man band (with 20 additional strings added for Sinatra's set).

 1977 Zero Mostel, star of stage and screen, dies at age 62.
 His most notable work included leading the original Broadway casts of Fiddler on The Roof and A Funny Thing Happened on the Way To The Forum and starring in the Mel Brooks film The Producers.

 1999 Off-Broadway's Century Theatre becomes The Exact Center of the Universe as Joan Vail Thorne's comedy moves to a commercial run.
 The Southern-fried family comedy features Frances Sternhagen as a matron unsettled by her son's romance.
 John Tillinger directs the star and a cast that also features Reed Birney, Marge Redmond, Tracy Thorne, and Sloane Shelton.
 It runs 142 performances.

 2009 Army Archerd, who chronicled the projects and practitioners of show business for a half a century through his column in Variety, dies at age 87.